 The execution of a single and specific functionality through Microservices Architecture framework permits developers to rollout applications faster and with greater efficiency.

 As various components are developed in different coding languages, there is greater flexibility in choosing a technology of choice.

-Web application architecture: components
+Web app architecture: components

-Web Application Architectures comprises various components that are segregated into two categories of components – user interface app components and structural components.
+Web Application Architectures comprises various components that are segregated into two categories of components – user interface components and structural components.

 User interface app components